oldweb-today/netcapsule/README.md

 ## Browse old websites the old way ##

-NetCapsule is a proof-of-concept system for browsing old web sites from existing web archives in old browsers, inside a modern browser.
+Netcapsule is a proof-of-concept system for browsing old web sites from existing web archives in old browsers, inside a modern browser.

-When the NetCapsule web page is loaded, the old browser is loaded in an emulator-like setup (Docker container) connecting to an existing archiving service through an HTTP/S proxy (powered by [pywb] (https://github.com/ikreymer/pywb) software).
-The proxy configures the datetime setting and proxies the content from the archive in its original form (whenever possible).
+When the Netcapsule web page is loaded, the old browser is loaded in an emulator-like setup (Docker container) connecting to an existing archiving service through an HTTP/S proxy (powered by [pywb] (https://github.com/ikreymer/pywb) software).
+The proxy configures the date/time setting and proxies the content from the archive in its original form (whenever possible).

 Any web archive (supporting CDX or Memento protocol interfaces) can be a source, and any browser running under Linux can be used.